WordPress/openverse/documentation/projects/proposals/detecting_sensitive_textual_content/20230308-implementation_plan_filtering_and_designating_results_with_sensitive_textual_content.md

 To efficiently filter sensitive content, we will create a secondary "filtered" index using Elasticsearch's
 [`reindex` API](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/docs-reindex.html).
-This API allows us to create a new index based on an existing one, while also applying a query to the existing index.
-In effect, we can create a large negated `multi_match` filter to exclude all results that contain any of the sensitive terms in their textual content.
+This API allows us to copy documents from one index into another and using a query to select specific documents from the origin index.
+With this, we can create a large negated `multi_match` filter to exclude all results that contain any of the sensitive terms in their textual content.
 This will happen in the ingestion server as a separate step during data refresh.

 An example of the query built as a Python object iterating over a list of sensitive terms follows: